jantman/pydnstest/README.rst

   * this produces two coverage reports - a summary on STDOUT and a full report in the ``htmlcov/`` directory

+* If you want to pass additional arguments to pytest, add them to the tox command line after "--". i.e., for verbose pytext output on py27 tests: ``tox -e py27 -- -v``

 Release Checklist
 -----------------